azzwryl/Retail-Management-System/README.md

 # Retail Management System

-An ERP application for retail management.
+An ERP application for retail management using C# and SQL.

 ## Development Tools: